 Whilst they are never going to provide the greatest in terms of return they are a comparatively safe haven during troubled times.

-Fixed Interest Investments include UK Government Debt, (usually referred to as Gilts).
-These are a form of debt issued as Bonds which pay a fixed rate of interest twice a year and are completely safe as the Government is unlikely to go bust or default on the interest payments.
+Fixed Interest Investments include UK Government Debt, (usually referred to as Gilts) which pay a fixed rate of interest twice a year and are completely safe as the Government is unlikely to go bust or default on the interest payments.
 Gilts, like corporate bonds, are bought and sold where their price fluctuates daily which will affect the yield (the real value of the payment to the holder) so you are not guaranteed to get all your capital back.

 Corporate Bonds are debt issued by Companies and a Corporate Bond Fund will seek to invest in high grade (ideally ‘Triple AAA’) Sterling denominated Bonds.
 The Bonds are essentially a loan to the bondholder which a Company makes for a number of years.
 In return for the loan the Company pays a fixed amount of interest over the life of the Bond.
 However, this income/interest is not guaranteed, and is only as good as the quality of the Company issuing the Bond.
 The smaller and more high risk the company issuing the Bond the greater the level of interest you will receive to compensate you for the increased risk to your capital.

 Investment Trusts operate as a Limited Company in which you buy shares, otherwise they have a lot in common with Unit Trusts and OEICs in that they provide a method of pooling your money with other investors.